 Get Started

-For more on oyster mushroom cultivation generally, read our oyster mushroom guide.
-And if you're new to mushroom growing entirely, start with our best mushrooms for beginners in Canada.
+For more on oyster mushroom cultivation generally, read our complete oyster mushroom guide.
+And if you're new to mushroom growing entirely, start with how to grow mushrooms at home or our guide to the best mushrooms for beginners in Canada.